 And for everyone:

-- extremely lightweight, useful even with limited bandwidth or jittery connections.
+- extremely lightweight, useful even in an emergency.

 - simple the interface is simplicity as it is.